TimeLovercc/Awesome-Graph-Causal-Learning/README.md

   [[code]](link)
   - Author 1, Author 2, **and** Author 3. *Conference/Journal*, Year.
 ```
-**Note**: In the same year, please place the conference paper before the journal paper, as journals are usually submitted a long time ago and therefore have some lag. (*i.e.*, Conferences-->Journals-->Preprints)
+**Note**: In the same year, please place the conference paper before the journal paper, as journals are usually submitted a long time ago and therefore have some lag. (*i.e.*, Conferences-->Preprints-->Journals)

 ## Table of Contents
 - [Not for Graph](#not-for-graph)